salman4js/text-to-speech/README.md

 # text-to-speech

-#### A Simple Text to Speech convertor mobile app using JavaScript React Native!
+#### A Simple Text to Speech convertor mobile app using JavaScript React Native for college project